Sales

 Source

-This gives you time and resources to prepare for future negotiations and pivot the sales strategy as and when the prospects do.
-You’ll also be blessed with a clean, manageable sales pipeline.
+This gives you time and resources to prepare for future negotiations and pivot the sales processes and strategy as and when the prospects do.
+You'll also be blessed with a clean, manageable sales pipeline.

 And when you're nearing the dotted line, seal the deal using one of the many sales closing techniques listed here